-At the start of 2012 we blogged our top 7 online marketing tips for professional services companies for the year.
-Looking ahead to 2013, here are our top digital marketing tips for law firms, lawyers and other businesses to get the most from their online marketing efforts and investment.
+We recently blogged our top 7 online marketing tips for professional services companies for the year.
+Here are our top digital marketing tips for law firms, lawyers and other businesses to get the most from their online marketing efforts and investment.

 1. Get your social on!